-The Corporation defines adjusted income from operating activities, as reconciled to net income attributable to shareholders under IFRS, as net income attributable to shareholders before (loss) gain on valuation and translation of financial instruments, restructuring, acquisition costs and other, and loss on debt refinancing, net of income tax related to adjustments and net income attributable to non-controlling interest related to adjustments.
+The Corporation defines adjusted income from operating activities, as reconciled to net income attributable to shareholders under IFRS, as net income attributable to shareholders before the gain (loss) on valuation and translation of financial instruments, and restructuring, impairment of assets and other, net of income tax related to adjustments and net income attributable to non-controlling interest related to adjustments.
 Adjusted income from operating activities, as defined above, is not a measure of results that is consistent with IFRS.
 It should not be considered in isolation or as a substitute for measures of performance prepared in accordance with IFRS.
 The Corporation uses adjusted income from operating activities to analyze trends in the performance of its businesses.
 The above-listed items are excluded from the calculation of this measure because they impair the comparability of financial results.
-Adjusted income from operating activities is more representative for forecasting income.
-The Corporation's definition of adjusted income from operating activities may not be identical to similarly titled measures reported by other companies.
+Adjusted income from operating activities for forecasting income.
+The Corporation's definition of adjusted income from operating activities reported by other companies.

 Table 14 provides a reconciliation of adjusted income from operating activities to the net income attributable to shareholders measure used in Quebecor's consolidated financial statements.
-The consolidated financial information for the three-month periods ended December 31, 2023 and 2022 presented in Table 14 below is drawn from the Corporation's unaudited quarterly consolidated financial statements.
+The consolidated financial information for the three-month periods ended December 31, 2024 and 2023 presented in Table 14 below is drawn from the Corporation's unaudited quarterly consolidated financial statements.